kamotos/django-invoice/README.md

         'addressbook',
     )

-Create user profile model with an addresses foreign key to Address.
+Create user profile model or a custom user model with an addresses foreign key to Address.
 I normally put this in an account app.
 Don't forget to add it to your `INSTALLED_APPS`.

     from django.db import models
     from django.contrib.auth.models import User